Unity-Technologies/ml-agents/docs/Training-PPO.md

 Typical Range: `64` - `512`

-## (Optional) Pretraining Using Demonstrations
+## (Optional) Behavioral Cloning Using Demonstrations

 In some cases, you might want to bootstrap the agent's policy using behavior recorded from a player.
 This can help guide the agent towards the reward.
-Pretraining adds training operations that mimic a demonstration rather than attempting to maximize reward.
+Behavioral Cloning (BC) adds training operations that mimic a demonstration rather than attempting to maximize reward.
-It is essentially equivalent to running [behavioral cloning](Training-Behavioral-Cloning.md) in-line with PPO.

-To use behavioral_cloning, add a `behavioral_cloning` section to the trainer_config.
+To use BC, add a `behavioral_cloning` section to the trainer_config.
 For instance:

 ```
     behavioral_cloning: